-Risk Effects Mitigation

-Cost inflation affects project Compromises what MICM can Monitor.
-Contingency is built

-affordability. deliver. into cost model.
-Construction

-starts in2024.

-Lack of productive engagement Vision for MICM diverges from Consultation events with the

-with the business community. what the business community Moray Growth Deal, Business

-would like to see.
-Assembly and Chamber of

-Commerce, as well as a broader

-business survey.
-Ensure

-involvement with Project Board.

-Revenue assumptions are Revenue shortfall Sensitivity analysis in FBC.

-overoptimistic.
-Develop alternative revenue

-sources.
+Risk Effects Mitigation Cost inflation affects project affordability.
+Compromises what MICM can deliver.
+Monitor.
+Contingency is built into cost model.
+Construction starts in2024.
+Lack of productive engagement with the business community.
+Vision for MICM diverges from what the business community would like to see.
+Consultation events with the Moray Growth Deal, Business Assembly and Chamber of Commerce, as well as a broader business survey.
+Ensure involvement with Project Board.
+Revenue assumptions are overoptimistic.
+Revenue shortfall Sensitivity analysis in FBC.
+Develop alternative revenue sources.